Joe-Huber/CopyPastePlus/README.md

   - Check background logs in the Service Worker console for errors
 - Moji-bake stars (e.g., `â˜†`)
   - Ensure `<meta charset="utf-8">` is present in `popup.html` (it is in this repo)
+- Error in Chrome developer settings and nothing gets added from the clipbaord anymore
+  - Reload the extentsion and make sure you are on a refreshed tab.
+If your tab is from before the extentsion's most recent change you made, the incorrect script will be injected and it won't work.

 ## Contributing